 The company is subject to risk of non-payment on its trade accounts receivable.
-For the year ended July 31, 2015, the company has few customers.
-Two customers represents 100% of the total outstanding accounts receivable and two customers represent 100% of total sales.
+For the year ended July 31, 2016 and 2015, the company has few customers.
+One customer represents 100% of the total outstanding accounts receivable and one customer represent 100% of total sales.
 Management consistently monitors its client credit terms with customers to reduce credit risk exposure.

-For the year ended July 31, 2015, the company purchased its inventory from many vendors.
+For the years ended July 31, 2016 and 2015, the company purchased its inventory from many vendors.